Furry Weekend Atlanta: Organization

-Furry Weekend Atlanta, Inc., is the 501(c)(3) non-profit corporation which organizes the Furry Weekend Atlanta convention.
-Furry Weekend Atlanta Inc. is headed by an executive committee and in addition to operating the annual convention, promotes the acceptance of the furry fandom in the southeast United States.
+Furry Weekend Atlanta, Inc. is the 501(c)(3) nonprofit corporation which organizes the Furry Weekend Atlanta convention.
+Furry Weekend Atlanta, Inc. is headed by an executive committee which, in addition to operating the annual convention, promotes the acceptance of the furry fandom in the southeastern United States.
 Furry Weekend Atlanta, Inc. retains only the funds necessary for the organization of the Furry Weekend Atlanta convention, and donates the rest to charities.

 Charity

 In 2005 and 2006, Furry Weekend Atlanta supported the Ellijay Wildlife Rehabilitation Sanctuary, a state and federally licensed wildlife rehabilitation center located in Ellijay, Georgia.
 Furry Weekend Atlanta attendees donated almost $4,000 to the Sanctuary in 2006, and almost $3,000 in 2005.
 From 2007 to 2023, Furry Weekend Atlanta supported the Conservator's Center, a nonprofit organization working to preserve threatened species.
 As of 2024, FWA supports Lost-n-Found Youth.